Yarles404/IYarles2/README.md

 * AWS Lambda & API Gateway for serverless functions (contact page, etc)
 * More to come (probably)!

-If you're interested in contributing, please feel free to open a PR!

 ## TODO
 * Setup Github Actions
 * Use CloudFront to enable HTTPS